 - Store it half-charged (50% Charged) when you store it long-term.

 - Power down the device to avoid additional battery use.

-- Place your device in a cool, moisture-free environment that’s less than 90° F (32° C).
+- Place your device in a cool/moisture-free environment less than 90° F (32° C).

-- If you plan to store your device for longer than six months, charge it to 50% every six months.
+- If you plan to store your device for over six months, charge it 50% every six months.

 - Dim the screen or turn on Auto-Brightness to extend battery life.

 - When you use your device to access data, a Wi-Fi connection uses less power than a cellular network — so keep Wi-Fi on at all times.